 Three traditions of “beguinal life” are present in the Italian context: in the North, the Humiliate (especially in Lombardy); at the Center (especially in Umbria) a multiplicity of spiritually committed secular life expressions that are grouped under the term Bizzoche or Pinzocchere.
 We owe to the scholars Romana Guarnieri and Mario Sensi the production of numerous historical researches on these realities.
 Finally, in the South, especially since the 16th century, a particular form of beguinal life called “monache di casa” (house nuns who lived in the family or alone) develops.
 These women insisted to express their choice of voluntary celibacy through “religious” clothes.
 The “house nuns” will then be distinguished in “bizzoche professed” and “ bizzoche non-professed or devotional ones”.
 Others, called “monache di conservatorio“, live together in institutions of social aids, under a civil or an ecclesiastical jurisdiction.
 (See the works of Gabriele Tardio, Adriana Valerio and Giulia Boccadamo)

-37 “hofjes”(courtyards), most of which were destroyed by the Calvinists during the religious conflicts.
+The gradual disappearance of these enclosures is due on the one hand to the abandonment and destruction caused during the Dutch revolt against Spain (1565) and on the other hand to the devastation wrought by the Calvinists during the wars of religion.
 Only two very beautiful beguinages remain today: Amsterdam and Breda, which have been protected by the Orange-Nassau family.

 There are documents that attest both in Sweden and in Denmark to the presence of beguines, who however lived preferably outside the cities and near male monasteries.
 Also in these countries they organized infirmaries for the poor.
 Thanks to the works of Laura Swam, we have traces in Denmark: beguines were present in Roskilde from 1260 onwards, in Copenhagen from 1270 and in Ribe (on the North Sea) from 1290.